10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 3. Gatlinburg Trail

-The only trail allowing pets and bikes.
-3.8-mile round trip along the Little Pigeon River.
+The only trail in the park where pets are allowed.
+3.8 miles round trip along the Little Pigeon River.

 - Difficulty: Easy